 I have met many drug addicts and a few parents of drug addicts in Knysna, my home town in South Africa.
 My first neighbour here was a heroin addict.
 One day, in his car on the way back from Pick ‘n Pay, he surprised me with a detour into White Location to score.
-Cocaine was happening at Swing Café where i provided entertainment, early on its existence, for 6 months.
+Cocaine was happening at Swing Café where i provided entertainment (i was there for 6 months a month after it first opened).
 One recovering addict i know, whose compensated with weed and alcohol, has been open about much to me but wouldn’t give me an anonymous interview about his tik addiction whilst living with a Nigerian gang in Cape Town.
-He said that it was simply “the worst period of his life” and that it was something he never wanted to speak about as it was his lowest low.
+He said that it was simply “the worst period of my life” and that it was something he never wanted to speak about as it was his lowest low.

 Some addicts are deniers but all, at some stage, regretful.
 Parents are depressed, their moments motivated by depression that’s divided by frustration, anger and guilt.
 Many addicts have been to rehab – relapse is common.

 The dangerous drugs of choice are cocaine, crack and meth (more commonly known as Tik here).
 It’s widely assumed, with reason considering cheap prices and the biggest bust in our town’s history, that drugs are being brought through The Heads, our famous sandstone cliffs, and into our bay that has no customs or port control.
 Tik is different because it’s easily made and can be done at home.
 It’s usage, verified by a policeman, is on the increase.
 Without statistics, i can’t state whether more robberies are owed to this awful Recession or the drug but logic doesn’t have to leap far to associate them together.
 Additionally, theft of light bulbs, even from cars, has increased, their intended use as tik pipes.